 Note: Course only offered in the fall semester.
 This is an introductory course that provides database theory with an emphasis on relational database management.
 Hands-on Structured Query Language (SQL) database programming is included.
 The course also covers design, normalization, implementation and query of a relational database and uses an enterprise level database management system.
-Prerequisites: Grade of "C" or better in CIS 150 or grade of "C" or better in CIS 170.
+Prerequisites: Grade of "C" or better in CIS 140, CIS 150, CIS 170.